 (All photos courtesy of the Joseph family)

-Carl Joseph was awarded numerous military commendations for his service during World War II:
+Carl Joseph was awarded these military commendations for his service during World War II:

 ★ Bronze Star